yusufidimaina9989/BSV_Developer_Resources/README.md

 ## BSV Blockchain Implementations

 - [sCrypt](scrypt.io) is a Typescript framework to write smart contracts on a Bitcoin Virtual Machine.
 It’s a high-level language much more like Javascript or Typescript, making it much more familiar and easy than Bitcoin’s native Script.
 - [Bitcoin Reader] is a light node that lets you read the traffic and transactions on the network.
 It’s something like a light node.
 Again, it’s open source and can be used for free.
-- [Tokenized Protocol](https://tokenized.com/) is an application layer smart contract and token protocol.
-It was developed by Tokenized but has an open-source license.
 - [Tx Forge](https://github.com/runonbitcoin/nimble) is a modern Bitcoin transaction builder.
 It’s capable of supporting any non-standard and custom script type.
 It’s built on the Nimble library.
 - [BSVLIB] is a BSV Python library.
 It has key management, digital signatures, standard script types, integrations with APIs, and more.